 While every bit of physical activity helps, the guidelines recommend that women with PCOS exercise at least 150 minutes per week, of which 90 minutes should be aerobic activity at moderate to high intensity (60-90% of maximum heart rate).

 Managing PCOS with medical therapies

-There are a number of different medical therapies used for managing the different symptoms of PCOS including for periods, fertility, excess hair, acne and weight
+There are a number of different medical therapies used to manage the different symptoms of PCOS, including for periods, fertility, excess hair, acne and weight

 These therapies may include: